techamit95ch/techamit95ch/README.md

 ### Full Stack Developer — Nonceblox Pvt.
 Ltd

 *Oct 2021 - Present*
-- 🔆 Orchestrated multiple React and React Native projects while mentoring junior developers.
+- 🔆 Orchestrated multiple React and React Native projects, providing mentorship to junior developers.
-- 🛠️ Engineered web interfaces, optimized database schemas, and developed backend logic for peak performance.
+- 🛠️ Engineered web interfaces, optimized database schemas, and crafted backend logic for optimal performance.
-- 💡 Spearheaded creation of decentralized apps (dApps) with secure payment integration and cross-platform notifications.
+- 💡 Pioneered the development of decentralized apps (dApps) with secure payment integration and cross-platform notifications.
-- 🌍 Explored blockchain's transformative potential across industries.
+- 🌍 Delved into the transformative potential of blockchain across diverse industries.
+- **Achievements**:
+  - Designed and developed multiple mobile apps utilizing React Native, Next.js for front-end, Nest.js for back-end, and deployed them on AWS.
+Five of these applications are accessible on the Google Play Store.
+  - Solely managed and executed multiple projects, showcasing my project management skills.
+  - Contributed to various open-source projects, strengthening my commitment to the developer community.

 ### PHP Developer — Techpromind, Tollygunge

 *Jan 2018 - Sept 2018 (9 Months)*
-- 🎖️ Managed multiple significant projects independently.
+- 🎖️ Independently managed multiple significant projects.
 - 🛠️ Architected robust backend systems and proprietary PHP framework components.
-- 👥 Contributed to government initiatives for enhanced functionality and security.
+- 👥 Collaborated on government initiatives to enhance functionality and security.
+- **Achievement**: In 2018, I independently developed a proprietary PHP-based framework focused on custom security solutions.

 ---